Do you have a keyless entry vehicle?

 Ways to protect yourself from relay theft

-1 – Immobiliser – an immobiliser will stop the vehicle being started unless a “tag” or code is entered into the vehicle first.
+1 – Immobiliser – an immobiliser will stop the vehicle from being started unless a “tag” or code is entered into the vehicle first.
 These are from £220 for a transponder immobiliser or up to £399 for a Ghost immobiliser.

 3 – Turn off or disable the keyless entry feature – Check with your manufacturer if it’s possible and how.

-4 – Store keys away from doors and windows – even if your vehicle doesn’t have keyless entry this is a good idea for general security.
+4 – Store keys away from doors and windows – even if your vehicle doesn’t have a keyless entry this is a good idea for general security.

 6 – Steering wheel lock – although this may seem old school it is still a deterrent to persuade a thief to look elsewhere.